How To Avoid Paying Taxes in 2025

 Claim Tax Credits

-Tax credits reduce the tax you owe to the Internal Revenue Service (IRS) or other tax authorities, with the possibility of a refund from the government.
+Tax credits reduce the tax you owe to the IRS or other tax authorities, with the possibility of a refund.

-The Earned Income Tax Credit (EITC) is calculated using a formula that considers income and family size.
+The Earned Income Tax Credit (EITC) is calculated using a formula considering income and family size.

-The income limits for the credit range from $17,640 for single taxpayers with no children to $63,398 for married couples filing jointly with three or more children.
+The credit’s income limits range from $19,104 for single taxpayers with no children to $68,675 for married couples filing jointly.

 The IRS website breaks down all the credits you may be eligible for as a business or an individual.